 Some recent examples of our leadership include:

-- Although some of our research projects were slowed or paused by the COVID-19 pandemic this year, we continue to innovate new or upgraded tools such as captive bolt devices (to reduce the likelihood of ineffective stunning in cattle) and air prods (to replace electric cattle prods).
-We also engage with academic institutions and other partners to research animal handling techniques and practices.
-This year, our research on captive bolt stunning was published in an scientific journal.
+- We recently published a new paper based on research done with Dr. Edwards-Callaway, Elanco Animal Health and others focused on how to prevent negative impacts to cattle welfare and mobility resulting from supply chain slowdowns caused by COVID-19.
+We also continue to innovate new or upgraded tools such as captive bolt devices (to reduce the likelihood of ineffective stunning in cattle) and air prods (to replace electric cattle prods).
+And we engage with academic institutions and other partners to research animal handling techniques and practices.
+In 2019, our research on captive bolt stunning was published in a scientific journal.
 A full list of our most recently published research is available here.

 - To help improve the nutrition, health and well-being of farm animals all around the world, we provide training to hundreds of thousands of farmers each year in sustainable agricultural practices, which can include topics like animal husbandry and health.
 For instance, we launched the Hatching Hope Global Initiative with Heifer International, which seeks to help small farmers – especially women – improve their livelihoods through poultry farming that incorporates sustainable practices.
-Worldwide, attendance at our farmer trainings was 860,000 in the past year.
-Since 2017, attendance at our trainings has totaled 3.2 million, with a goal of reaching 10 million by 2030.
+This year, Hatching Hope expanded to Kenya, with ongoing work in India and Mexico.
+Worldwide since 2017, attendance at our farmer trainings has totaled 4.1 million, with a goal of reaching 10 million by 2030.